Sam-Serpoosh/Sam-Serpoosh.github.io/_posts/2015-08-08-terseness-vs-elegance.markdown

 ## Elegance over Terseness

 If you can improve your design and your codebase with a nice abstraction like the one we did in our example, by all means go ahead and take care of it.
-We added few more lines of code (instantiation of a Monoid) and more words (our function definition) but at the end of the day we ended up with a more **elegant, abstract and understandable** design and codebase.
+We added few more lines of code (instantiation of a Monoid) and more words (our function implementation) but at the end of the day we ended up with a more **elegant, abstract and understandable** design and codebase.
 And that is much more valuable than the number of lines and words.
 So if you have to trade-off between `Terseness` and `Elegance` I'm sure you know that you should favor `Elegance` **EVERY SINGLE** time!

 Ok, I stop preaching at this point and I hope that was interesting.
 Happy Hacking :)